-- Read and understand the test guidelines on myUnisa and check your myLife account regularly. - Know the exam format: What kinds of questions will the instructor use on the exam e.g., multiple-choice, fill-in, short answer, essay, or perhaps a combination of various types? - Test yourself: Use your assignments, learning objectives, and previous exam papers to test yourself. - Check your device: Avoid last-minute problems!
-Whether you're using your own computer, tablet, or cellphone, verify that it has all the correct hardware and software well in advance.
-Make sure that you know how to use the programmes you may need to use (e.g. MS Word for Essay questions).
-Make sure that you have enough data and/or a stable wi-fi connection.
+- Read and understand the test guidelines on Myunisa and check your Mylife account regularly. - Know the test format: What kinds of questions will the instructor use on the exam e.g., multiple-choice, fill-in, short answer, essay, or perhaps a combination of various types etc. - Test yourself: If your instructor makes a practice exam available to you, take it!
+You may also use your previous question papers, assignments and mock exams. - Check your computer: Avoid last-minute problems!
+Whether you're using your own computer or cellphone, verify that it has all the correct hardware and software well in advance.
+Make sure that you'll be in a location with an adequate internet connection.